mearlboro/mearlboro.github.io/_posts/2021-04-19-synch-part-5-blink-sync.md

 #### The DS1307 RTC module

 The timekeeping module we use for the headsets, the RTC Pi, uses a [DS1307](https://www.abelectronics.co.uk/docs/pdf/maxim-ds1307.pdf) crystal-based circuit.
-The crystal, as specified by the [circuit diagram](https://www.abelectronics.co.uk/docs/pdf/schematic-rtcpi-v3.pdf), is CRYSTALTC26H.
+The crystal is not specified by the [circuit diagram](https://www.abelectronics.co.uk/docs/pdf/schematic-rtcpi-v3.pdf), but word around the internet is that it's has a 20ppm accuracy.
 The accuracy of the clock depends on that of the crystal.
 Moreover, environmental conditions, such as temprature, will also cause frequency drift.

-Clock accuracy is usually defined in terms of ppm, or parts per million. if a day has 86400 seconds, an accuracy of 100ppm will mean a drift of 8.64 seconds in a day.
-The spec sheet states an accuracy of 20ppm, so we expect about +-1.782 seconds of drift per day.
+Clock accuracy is usually defined in terms of ppm, or parts per million.
+If a day has 86400 seconds, an accuracy of 100ppm will mean a drift of 8.64 seconds in a day.
+Thus for 20ppm, we expect about +-1.782 seconds of drift per day.
 As each circuit has its own idiosyncracies, we cannot expect the exact same amount of drift in all 10 devices.
 Ergo, running the experiment in two consecutive days without resynchronising the clocks will definitely result in desynchronised behaviour.

 Therefore, not only does the system clock need to get synchronised to the hardware clock, but before each experiment, the hardware clock needs to be synchronised to the system clock.